ardaemreucar/Docker/README.md

 # Docker_Image_Handson
-Some Hands_on exercises fo you to understand fundamentals ond Image at Docker
+for you to understand fundamentals ond Image at Docker.

-just open the md. files and only follow steps , then end of the handsons you will have very good Image-knowladge
+And operations to Dockerize apps --> Python,Node.js..